 \section{Conclusions}

-The virtue of thermodynamics lies in its ability to describe, in a system-independent manner, macroscopic thermal phenomena resulting from complex microscopic interactions as changes in thermodynamic potentials described as interrelated intensive and extended variables through Legendre transformations.
+The virtue of thermodynamics lies in its ability to describe, in a system-independent manner, macroscopic thermal phenomena resulting from complex microscopic interactions as changes in thermodynamic potentials that are described as interrelated intensive and extensive variables via Legendre transformations.

-We have developed the laws of thermodynamics as applied to work in a system-independent manner, based on the principle of DL minimum work.
-Subsequently, we have developed a non--equilibrium thermodynamic theory that describes non--equilibrium thermodynamic potential in terms of time-dependent intensive and extensive variables, along with waste heat.

-Thus, the non--equilibrium Massieu--Planck and Helmholtz--Gibbs potentials are obtained in time-derivative form in terms of non--equilibrium extensive and intensive variables, which are state variables along with waste heat, which is not a state variable.
+We developed the laws of thermodynamics as applied to work in a system-independent manner, based on the principle of DL minimum work.
+Subsequently, we have developed a non-equilibrium thermodynamic theory that describes the non-equilibrium Massieu--Planck potentials and Helmholtz--Gibbs potentials in time derivative form in terms of non-equilibrium extensive and intensive variables, which are state variables along with entropy production, which is not a state variable.
 Our results are summarized in Tables~\ref{table:NeqDLPotential} and~\ref{table:NeqPotential} and are consistent with traditional thermodynamics in a quasi-static case, as presented in Tables~\ref{table:DLPotential} and~\ref {table:Potential}.

-These results have been validated for quantum and classical Stirling engines through numerical simulations based on the thermodynamic SB model, which can describe both isothermal and thermostatic processes.
-An optimization algorithm has been used to evaluate non--equilibrium thermodynamic potentials.
-Work diagrams in non--equilibrium regimes have been presented and analyzed.
+These results have been validated for thermostatic quantum and classical Stirling engines through numerical simulations based on the thermodynamic SB model, which can describe both isothermal and thermostatic processes.
+An optimization algorithm was used to evaluate non-equilibrium thermodynamic potentials.
+Work diagrams in non-equilibrium regimes were presented and analyzed.

+In this paper, to perform numerical calculations, the external field was chosen as the intensive variable and the polarization as the extensive variable.
+In a Brownian model defined by a potential function, it is also possible to select pressure and volume as intensive and extensive variables, as the partition function was evaluated for an ideal gas.

-Although the time evolution of the system in the non--equilibrium regime is model-specific, it is possible to test our theory even in real systems through the use of optimization algorithms.
-By designing processes to reduce waste heat, it may be possible to develop efficient heat engines even for non--equilibrium processes.
+Although our theory in the non-equilibrium regime is model-specific, it is possible to test it even in real systems by using optimization algorithms.
+By designing processes to reduce entropy production, efficient heat engines can be developed for non-equilibrium processes.